a-flyleaf/omori/_meta/2023-03-02_2playground.md

 *Fuck that, though*---I think in practice these are going to be something of a liveblog-liveblog (albeit skewed heavily towards, y'know, Actual Analysis and not incoherent keysmash-screaming), with me reading a chunk of the playthrough, pausing to annotate, rinse scroll repeat.
 If I ever *do* put together essay-style posts I think it'd be more sensible for them to be standalones, linking back to specfic examples *as noticed* through the liveblog, like some kind of upcyclced ouroboros of <i class="omo">Omori</i> obsession.

-Oh, and there's that infinite dump of notes-to-self on the side, entirely separate from the liveblog.
+Oh, and there's that ever-expanding dump of notes-to-self on the side, entirely separate from the liveblog.
 But uh, those didn't start right away, I'll get there when I get there.

 Anyway!